Home

 Goethe and Byron made moonlight walks a must for XIXth century visitors of Rome.
 This at least for the first half of that century; later on the excessive number of night ramblers reduced the appeal of this experience.

-1865 permission to visit Colosseo "au clair de Lune" (by moonlight) issued by the French military administration
+1865 permission to visit Colosseo "au clair de Lune" (by moonlight) issued by the French military authorities who supported the Papal government

 Nataniel Hawthorne in The Marble Faun described with some irony one such walks: